Yarroudh/Optim3D/INSTALL.md

 conda env create -f environment.yaml
 ```

-This command will create a new Conda environment with the name specified in the <code>environment.yaml</code>.
+This command will create a new Conda environment with the name specified in the <code>environment.yaml</code> file.
 The environment uses **Python 3.6.13** and have the following packages installed:
 - Entwine
 - PDAL
 - Python-PDAL (Python bindings for PDAL)